parsampsh/adminx/doc/04_models.md

 # Models
 Adminx can handel CRUD(Create/Read/Update/Delete) actions for your database models fully automaticaly.

-To Config your models in adminx, you can use `add_model` method:
+To Config your models in Adminx, you can use `add_model` method:

 ```php
 $admin->add_model(\App\Models\Product::class, [